Jakebobs/deploy-vue/VuePagesTutorial/step3/text.md

 First.
 Run `npm install gh-pages`

-# Open the editor to the right and find the `package.json` file in the `<reponame>` folder, open it.
+Then open the editor to the right and find the `package.json` file in the `<reponame>` folder, open it.

+Under "Scripts" add\
-Under "Scripts" add `"deploy": "gh-pages -d dist"`.
+`"deploy": "gh-pages -d dist"`.
 Make sure to add a comma to the previous declaration too.
 This will publish our page when we run the `npm run deploy` command.

 # Full `package.json` scripts code
 ```